 Above: The living room is expansive enough for both a formal seating area around the fireplace and an informal seating area for television watching.
 The brass console by Sarreid is a Craigslist score.

 Above: In the master bedroom, gray curtains and a velvet headboard in ochre provide strong blocks of color against a neutral background.

 Above: On the bed, Mulholland blends colors and textiles like an artist blends paint.
 “I found a great vintage ikat pillow [shown far left] that had the tones from the rug, drapes, and headboard in it, plus indigo blue, so I sort of ran with it and created an entire visual story around that one pillow,” she says.
 “Having all of that texture and pattern keeps the headboard from looking too dense and softens the contrast between the velvet and the white bedding, which could be jarring otherwise.”

-Above: Drought tolerant plants thrive in the side garde.
+Above: Drought-tolerant plants thrive in the side garden.

 Interested in seeing another project from the same era?
 Have a look at DISC Interiors and Lawson Fenning’s renovation of a Spanish Colonial home in LA.
 And over on Gardenista, see a succulent wonderland in A Magical Glasshouse Garden in Pasadena.

 N.B.: This post is an update; the original story ran on March 24, 2014, as part of our Spring Forward issue.